Andalusian Christmas Food

 The marzipan comes in tempting and dangerously delicious bite-size pieces, in regular and sometimes in moulded shapes for variety.
 The wonderful turron, or nougat, is another of the representative foods of Christmas and, like the other sweets, it is often placed as the central display of shops and supermarkets on the lead up to the 24th and also right up to King's day on the 6th January, after which you will have to hunt for them or go to special shops to seek them out later in the year.
 Turron has a fairly long shelf life, so if you really love it, buy some and keep it to enjoy well into the New Year.

 If you want to enjoy a typically Andalusian Christmas, you may be able to have your turkey and eat it, so to speak.
 The main dish in many Andalusian homes is usually 'Pavo Navideño' (Christmas Turkey).
 Although it may not be quite like the roast turkey you make at home, there are many variations on the way it is prepared in Andalusia.
 Below is just one of the many recipes used.

 There are also a variety of other dishes at an Andalusian Christmas dinner.
 Often the starters, including prawns, cured cheeses, and Serrano ham would make a meal without need for anything else.
 Good Spanish red and white wines go well with the array of meats and sea food.
 An aperitif of a glass of 'fino' (sherry), cider or soft drinks are also usually offered.
 The first drink of the evening may also be a chilled glass of bubbly Cava, although this is more in evidence at celebrations, fiestas and dinners on New Year's Eve (Nochevieja).

-Why not visit our Christmas recipe section for some culinary inspiration?
+Visit our Christmas recipe section for some culinary inspiration.